Poikilos/integratoredu/README.md

 * using your router's interface, forward port 8080 to your computer.
 * if port 8080 is already used by another service, search for 8080 in app.js and change it.
 * make additional users if there is more than one person for each managing role.
+* make custom users and groups if needed:
-(for example there is not a user who can read but not edit commute history, but you can create one by creating a new group, putting a new username in the group, and changing that property of the permissions object in the code so that group has read permission for commute section [until groups.yml and permissions.yml are implemented, in which case do it there])
+	* EXAMPLE there is not a user who can read but not edit commute history, but you can create one by making a new group with that permission then adding the user to the group.
+This can be done by editing groups.yml and permissions.yml in data folder [generated on first run] then reloading permissions (login as admin, click Advanced, then Settings, then WIPE Permissions and Reload)

 ## Usage
 * The purpose of the care section is for billing parents/guardians for minors who come before school or stay after school.
 The billing feature is implemented for this section.